open-telemetry/opentelemetry.io/content/en/docs/collector/howto-custom-collector.md

 The `builder` is meant to help developers quickly assemble and build their own collector's distributions, based on a given configuration file.

-As part of the process the `builder` will generate the collector's source code, which you can borrow and steal as your own to help build and debug your own components, so let's get started.
+As part of the process the `builder` will generate the collector's source code, which you can modify to help build and debug your own components, so let's get started.

 ## Step 1 - Install the builder